2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 This section will focus on the emergence of religious tolerance and economic freedom, which gained momentum during the Renaissance and the Enlightenment.
 We will also analyse the significance of the year 1776, which marked a major turning point with key events that shaped the free world, before delving into the era of revolutions that redefined the very notion of freedom.

 **Section 5: Apex and Decline: From the 19th to the 20th Century**
 We will continue by studying the upheavals of the 19th and 20th centuries, highlighting the strengths and weaknesses of democracy, Marxist critiques of capitalism, and the Austrian response to these criticisms.
-We will also explore warnings about the dangers of collectivism through major works, such as "The Road to Serfdom."
+We will also explore warnings about the dangers of collectivism through major works, such as "The Road to Serfdom".

 **Section 6: The Rise of the Welfare State in the 20th Century**
 Finally, this section will examine how the welfare state gradually took precedence over the ideas of economic freedom, notably through the triumph of Keynes and the abandonment of the gold standard.
 We will conclude by emphasizing the importance of ideas in shaping the course of history and the continued role of freedom in our modern societies.